hypermedia-app/express-middleware-shacl/readme.md

 If there are shapes in `req.shacl.shapesGraph` but none of them have a target matching the requested resources, `Bad Request` will be the response.
-This is to prevent false-positives, in case when the paload would be completely unerelated to the shapes, thus resuling in no validation actually happening.
+This is to prevent false-positives, in case when the payload would be completely unrelated to the shapes, thus resuling in no validation actually happening.
 Considered are:

 - [implicit class targets](https://www.w3.org/TR/shacl/#implicit-targetClass)